kuroneko83/kuroneko83/README.md

  Welcome to my portfolio.
 I am a FullStack Software Engineer based in the Tokyo.

  I attended Le Wagon batch #538 where I developed my skills on Ruby on Rails.
- Previous to that I had been self-teaching HTML, Javascript, Python and Java for over an year.
+ Previous to that I had been self-teaching HTML, CSS, Javascript, Python and Java for over an year.

  I am currently a remote Web Developer for Bonobo Tecnologias, a very nice company from São Paulo that works for several clients, including big banks aiming the digitalization of their business customers accounts.
 At the moment I am delving into cloud computing with AWS.